XuanchenLin/NanUI/README.en-US.md

       Title = "NanUI Application";
   }

-  protected override void OnHostWindowReady(IWebBrowserHandler browserClient) {
+  protected override void OnWindowReady(IWebBrowserHandler browserClient) {
     // Add the processing functions of the CefClient's handlers here, such as DownloadHandler， LifeSpanHandler, DisplayHandler, etc.
   }

   // Browser's Javascript context initialization is complete protected override void OnRegisterGlobalObject(JSObject global) {
-      // The C# objects can be injected into Javascript Context of this window here
+      // The C# objects can be injected into Javascript Context of this window here }

-  }

   protected override void OnStandardFormStyle(IStandardHostWindowStyle style)